ipastusi/memuse/README.md

 ## Kubernetes

-You can use `Dockerfile` together with the below Kubernetes pod template to run Memuse on your cluster:
+You can use the `Dockerfile` provided together with the below Kubernetes pod template to run Memuse on your cluster:

 ```yaml
 apiVersion: v1